okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022/index.md

 #### Integrate with Anything-as-a-Source is EA in Preview

-To get Okta’s HR-driven provisioning and LCM functionality for an HR integration, customers previously had to use one of five pre-integrated HR systems or build complex custom code with the Okta Users API to replicate some of Okta’s LCM functionality for other identity sources.
+To get Okta’s HR-driven provisioning and Lifecycle Management (LCM) functionality for an HR integration, customers previously had to use one of five pre-integrated HR systems or build complex custom code with the Okta Users API to replicate some of Okta’s LCM functionality for other identity sources.

 With Anything-as-a-Source (XaaS), customers now have the flexibility to connect any identity source to Okta and realize the full benefits of HR-driven provisioning with a simpler solution.
 The XaaS feature provides two integration methods: a low-code/no-code integration (through Okta Workflows), as well as a custom client integration using the new [Identity Sources API].
 See [Build an Anything-as-a-Source custom client integration].